 If you do not pay, you will be unable to enrol in other courses, receive a transcript or academic certificate or have a degree conferred.
 The University reserves the right to temporarily cancel a student’s enrolment until the fees are paid in full.
 If fees remain unpaid, we may refer your debt to a debt collection agency.

-International students with unpaid fees may have their student visa with Victoria University cancelled.
+International students with unpaid fees may have their student visa with Victoria University of Wellington cancelled.
 Notification of this will be sent to Immigration New Zealand.

 Your Student ID card will only be issued or updated if your fee payments are up to date or if your student loan has been approved.
-This is important as you need your ID card to use the Library, access Halls of Residence, access the Student Computing Suites after hours, access discounts, etc.
+This is important as you need your ID card to use the Library, access Halls of Residence, access the Student Computing Suites after hours, access discounts, and other student services.